|

 Austrian Society of Phenomenology.
 During the 1970s, he

-co-operated with Cardinal Karol Wojtyła of Krakow,
+cooperated with Cardinal Karol Wojtyła of Krakow,

 later to become Pope John Paul II, within